rishabhstein/git-11ty-blog/src/posts/2026-04-22-boring-tasks-for-adhd-mind-and-how-i-use-ai-agents.md

 tags: ["word-vomit"]
 ---

-I am tired from a constant struggle to write a report about the results I have obtained in the past few months of my postdoc.
+I am tired from a constant struggle to write a report about results I have obtained in the past few months of my postdoc.
 The main issue is that my mind does not want to do it; it's simply boring or not stimulating enough for my ADHD mind.

-This problem is not the only one I face because of a lack of stimulation in an activity.
-Another example is doing household work.
-Of course I am aware it's boring for most people, but for an ADHD mind it is even harder.
-You can imagine the intensity when I can stay hungry the whole day to avoid deciding what to cook.
+This problem is not the only one I face because of less stimulation.
+Another example is doing the household work.
+Of course I am aware it's boring for most people, but for an ADHD mind it is even worse.
+I can stay hungry the whole day to avoid deciding what to cook.
 It is a very boring task.

-Yet another example of boring tasks is booking an appointment offline.
-I can ignore an important doctor's visit for six months simply because I need to first book an appointment.
+Similarly, I can ignore an important doctor's visit for six months simply because I need to first book an appointment.
 It is also a boring task.

-This problem of lack of stimulation in the ADHD mind is [well known](https://www.nature.com/articles/d41586-026-00094-x) nowadays.
-But it took me almost 30 years (I am in my mid-thirties) to understand why I cannot do the same things as most people.
-Thanks to that, I do not blame myself for unknown reasons.
+This problem of lack of stimulation in the ADHD mind is [well known](https://www.nature.com/articles/d41586-026-00094-x) in scientific world.
+But it took me almost 30 years (I am in my mid-thirties) to understand why I failed do the same things as most people.
+And thanks to that, I do not blame myself if I am failing in some activty temporarily.

 --